Why Window Cleaning is that expensive?

 4. Contractor or maintenance companies.

-Part-time window cleaners are people who would like to compliment his/her main salary, therefore managing a small amount of customer base with relatively low expenses.
+are people who would like to compliment their main salary, therefore managing a small amount of customer base with relatively low expenses.
 Mostly sole traders.

 Who are cowboy window cleaners?